MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

     ```bash
     java -cp target/classes:target/dependency/* com.kumuluz.ee.EeApplication
     ```

+The database tables will be created during tutorial.

-The application/service can be accessed on the following URLs:
+The application/service can be accessed via the following URLs:
 + Book endpoints - [http://localhost:8080/v1/books](http://localhost:8080/v1/books)
 + Reset database - [http://localhost:8080/v1/migrations/reset](http://localhost:8080/v1/migrations/reset)
 + Populate database - [http://localhost:8080/v1/migrations/populate](http://localhost:8080/v1/migrations/populate)

-To shut down the example simply stop the processes in the foreground.
+To shut down the sample, simply stop the processes in the foreground.

 ## Tutorial

-This tutorial will guide you through the steps required to use a Liquibase extension in KumuluzEE microservice.
+This tutorial walks you through the steps required to use a Liquibase extension in a KumuluzEE microservice.
-Since JPA and CDI parts are not explained in this tutorial, it is recommended to complete the existing [KumuluzEE JPA and CDI sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jpa) before continuing with this one.
+Since the JPA and CDI parts are not explained in this tutorial, we recommend that you complete the existing [KumuluzEE JPA and CDI sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jpa) before proceeding with this one.

 We will follow these steps:
 + Add Maven dependencies
 + Create Liquibase changelog
-+ Add Liquibase configuration
++ Add the Liquibase configuration
-+ Implement REST service to trigger migrations in runtime
++ Implement the REST service to trigger migrations in runtime
 + Build the microservice
 + Run it

 ### Add Maven dependencies

-We will need the following dependencies in our microservice:
+We need the following dependencies in our microservice:
 + `kumuluzee-core`
 + `kumuluzee-servlet-jetty`
 + `kumuluzee-jax-rs-jersey`